 PACE Priority: Seating is reserved for PACE students in designated classes through the first pass of regular registration.
 PACE registration privileges only apply to the first pass of registration.
 Students placed on a waitlist for a course will be taken in the order in which they were placed on the waitlist.
 Also, students who miss the first class may be dropped.

 The best preparation for entry into the PACE Program is the completion of lower division General Education requirements.
 PACE welcomes inquiries from community college counselors and prospective students.
 Pre-admission advising for potential transfer students is available through pre-admission counselors at the Welcome Center.
 To schedule an appointment, call (510) 885-2256.

-- Lower-division General Education coursework must be completed for PACE admission.
-Please consult with a community college transfer advisor for questions regarding Cal State East Bay's lower-division GE requirements.
+- Lower division General Education course work must be completed for PACE admission.
+Please consult with a community college transfer advisor regarding CSU East Bay’s lower division GE requirements.